chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

     </tr>
 </table>

+* <span style="color:darkred"> New! </span> Sep.
+2024.
+The forum paper, "Potentials and Challenges of AI-Empowered Solutions to Urban Transportation Infrastructure Systems (UTIS): NSF AI-Transportation Workshop Phase I" was selected as the [ASCE Editor's Choice](https://ascelibrary.org/jtepbs/te_editors_choice_collection) in Issue 9 - September 2024
 * <span style="color:darkred"> New! </span> Apr.
 2024.
 I will join the Department of Civil and Environmental Engineering at the [University of Utah as an Assistant Professor](https://www.civil.utah.edu/faculty/) in the upcming autumn semester.
 * <span style="color:darkred"> New! </span> Apr.
 2024.
 A new forum paper, "Potentials and Challenges of AI-Empowered Solutions to Urban Transportation Infrastructure Systems (UTIS): NSF AI-Transportation Workshop Phase I" was accepted by Journal of Transportation Engineering, Part A: Systems.
 * <span style="color:darkred"> New! </span> Mar.
 2024.
 A new research paper, "[Traffic Performance Score: Measure Urban Mobility and Online Predict Near-term Traffic like Weather Forecast.](https://journals.sagepub.com/doi/abs/10.1177/03611981231222232)" was published on Transportation Research Record.